manyducksco/borf/packages/view/README.md

 ## Attribute Inputs

-Attributes let the user interact with them using a variety of input widgets.
+Attributes let the user interact with their values using a variety of input widgets.
 A default input type will be chosen based on the attribute's default value if you don't specify one.
 You can always override this with an `input` object in the attribute options.

 ### Default Types